 These manufacturers were evaluated based on product effectiveness, industry specialization, certifications, client base, service model, and market presence—covering both chemical dust suppression and mechanical dust control solutions.

-DirectChem is the commercial brand of Zircon Industries, a family-owned specialty chemical manufacturer based in Cleveland, OH, founded in 1970.
-For over 40 years, the company has served mining, aggregate, quarrying, road maintenance, and related sectors, earning NSSGA membership and a client roster including Vulcan Materials, Lafarge, and Carolina Sun Rock.
+Zircon Industries is a family-owned specialty chemical manufacturer based in Cleveland, OH, founded in 1970.
+For over 55 years, the company has served mining, aggregate, quarrying, road maintenance, and construction sectors.
+Zircon holds NSSGA membership and maintains a client roster that includes major aggregate and quarry operators.

 Donaldson Company

-Donaldson Company is a Minneapolis, MN-based industrial filtration leader with a global footprint.
-The company produces a comprehensive range of dry dust collectors, baghouse filters, and cartridge dust collection systems for heavy industrial applications.
+Donaldson Company is a Minneapolis, MN-based industrial filtration manufacturer with a global footprint.
+The company produces dry dust collectors, baghouse filters, and cartridge dust collection systems for heavy industrial applications.

 BossTek

-BossTek, based in Peoria, IL, manufactures the DustBoss line of atomized misting and fogging systems designed for outdoor dust suppression in mining, demolition, recycling, and construction environments.
+BossTek, based in Peoria, IL, manufactures the DustBoss line of atomized misting and fogging systems for outdoor dust suppression in mining, demolition, recycling, and construction.

 BossTek DustBoss atomized misting cannon operating on outdoor mining site